I visited the fiords as an expedition team member on board Caledonian Sky for Noble Caledonia in summer of 2012.

 Like other fiords, such as New Zealand's Fiordland, wildlife is there, but can be spread out and initially difficult to find.
 However, there are some interesting animals to be found here and some pockets where animals are more abundant.

-And there are the bizzare 'Steamer Ducks', rather large, fat ducks that are named for their almost comical running along the surface of the water before they take off (although the flightless species never quite takes off).
+As well as Red-legged Cormorants and Blackish Oystercatchers, there are the bizarre 'Steamer Ducks', rather large, fat ducks that are named for their almost comical running along the surface of the water before they take off (although the flightless species never quite takes off).

 Although the wildlife in the fiords are sparse, there are some pockets that have more concentrated pockets of wildlife.
 One of the latter spots is a reserve called Tictoc (marine) reserve.